Radioactive Dreams

 Radioactive Dreams is a 1985 post-apocalyptic science fiction-comedy film written and directed by Albert Pyun and starring George Kennedy, Michael Dudikoff, Don Murray, and Lisa Blount.
 The names of the two main characters are homages to noir detective fiction icons Philip Marlowe, Raymond Chandler and Mike Hammer.
 The film has achieved cult status and has been screened in several cult revival programs around the world.

+The film begins with two boys growing up in a fallout shelter, in an attempt to escape a nuclear war.
+They rejoin the world in 2010, and soon acquire the activation keys of the world's last nuclear missile.
+They get involved in gang warfare in their new environment.

 Plot

 A nuclear war breaks out, expending the world's entire nuclear arsenal, except for one missile.
 Two children, Philip Chandler (John Stockwell) and Marlowe Hammer (Michael Dudikoff), are left in a fallout shelter cut into the side of a wooded mountain.
 The pair grow up in the shelter, with 1950s detective fiction and swing music as the guiding force in their learning.
-On April 1, 2001 (as noted by title card), Marlowe succeeds in digging out the cave entrance.
+On April 1, 2010 (as noted by title card), Marlowe succeeds in digging out the cave entrance.
 The pair give each other haircuts, dress in suits, and go to rejoin the world.

 Philip narrates their adventure on their first day out: My name's Philip, and this is going to be a yarn about me and my pal, Marlowe.
 About the day we got out of this shelter and went off into the post-nuclear world.
 Now, as excited as we were about leaving the shelter, it was still a joint that held fond memories.
 I mean, it was the only world we'd ever known.
 Where I practiced my magic, Marlowe, his dancing; where we both dreamed of becoming private eyes, just like the ones we'd read about.

 Marlowe hopes to find their fathers, but Philip is disgruntled that they never returned, and presumes that they are dead.
 The mountain is now devoid of trees.
-The first people they find are a trio of radiation-burned "mutants" chasing a beautiful woman, Miles Archer (Lisa Blount).
+The first people they find are a trio of radiation-burned mutants chasing a beautiful woman, Miles Archer (Lisa Blount).
 They rescue Miles, who kisses Marlowe as a distraction and steals his gun.
 This backfires, as she drops the activation keys to the last nuclear missile.
 Miles leaves, and the pair are immediately attacked by a biker gang of bald women in red wigs.
 Afterwards the boys discover the activation keys, which bears their fathers' names.
 This excites Marlowe, but disturbs Philip.